lorry2018/minimajs/README.md

 #### 1 Define service

-The service provides some common functionalities, such as defining a LogService class as below.
+The service provides some common functionalities.
+Below is a demo LogService definition.

 ```js
 export default class LogService {